 - Sturdy, stable, and heavy enough so they cannot tip over or be blown away by the wind

-- Distinctly visible with contrasting colors
+- Distinctly visible to the visually impaired with contrasting colors.

-- Removable when you close every day
+- Removable after business closure every day

-- Flush with the building at approximately 90 degrees
+- Flush with the building at approximately 90 degrees » Free of advertising

 Have an accessible table

 Applicants must provide at least one (1) accessible table available for wheelchair users for each type of Shared Space.
 Accessible dining surfaces shall be dispersed throughout each shared space for each type of seating in a functional area, in accordance with CBC Chapter 11B.

 - Be between 28 to 34 inches high